Xilinx/Vitis-AI/docs/_sources/docs/workflow-model-zoo.rst.txt

       python3  downloader.py

 2. Input the framework keyword followed by a short-form version of the model name (if known) (example: resnet).
-Use a space as a separator (exampletf2 vgg16).
+Use a space as a separator (example: tf2 vgg16).
 If you input all, you will get a list of all models.

    The available framework keywords are listed here: